On the elliptical range theorems for the Davis-Wielandt shell, the numerical range, and the conformal range: The conformal range of complex matrices

-(the ellipses may be degenerate) . \begin{proof} In the non-normal cases ($t>0$, $\beta\in[0,\pi/2)$) the result follows from Theorem \ref{thm:CR} via Example \ref{ex:CRCKB}.
-The normal cases follow from the continuity of the conformal range as a set (but not from the continuity of $\mathbf Q_{\mathrm{CKB}}^{\mathbb R}(A)$). \end{proof} \end{theorem} \begin{remark} \plabel{rem:CRall} One can see that the conformal range in the CKB model yields all possible degenerate ellipses in the unit disk which do not contain the ``infinity'' point $(0,1)$.
-Hence, they can be identified as possibly degenerate $h$-ellipses (in the asymptotically closed plane) but which avoid the distinguished asymptotical point $(0,1)_{\mathrm{CKB}}$.
+\begin{proof} In the non-normal cases ($t>0$, $\beta\in[0,\pi/2)$) the result follows from Theorem \ref{thm:CR} via Example \ref{ex:CRBCK}.
+The normal cases follow from the continuity of the conformal range as a set (but not from the continuity of $\m Q_{\mathrm{BCK}}^{\mathbb R}(A)$). \end{proof}

-Although there are recipes for reconstruction (see Discussion \ref{disc:CRrecfivedata}), the simplest way to see this, in the non-normal case, is to consider the pencil generated the quadric of the candidate conformal range and the quadric of the asymptotic points; then apply the canonical form of the pencil.
-(Cf. Berger \cite{Ber} for an introduction to the pencils, and most of the literature on $h$-conics for their application.) \qedremark \end{remark} \snewpage \begin{proof}[Proof of Theorem \ref{cor:CR} via symmetry principles.]
-One can compute the conformal range in the CKB model for $L_{\alpha,t}^\pm$ of Lemma \ref{lem:preCR} with $t\geq0,$ $\alpha\in (0,\pi/2]$ as follows: As we deal with projections of non-degenerate $h$-tubes, we already know that the results will be ($h$-)ellipses in the CKB model.
-As $A=L_{\alpha,t}^\pm$ is unitarily conjugate not only to $(A^{-1})^*$ but to $-A$ or $-A^*$, we see that the ellipses will be symmetric to the $x_{\mathrm{CKB}}$ and $z_{\mathrm{CKB}}$ axes, thus they will be aligned along those axes.
+\snewpage \begin{proof}[Proof of Theorem \ref{cor:CR} via symmetry principles.]
+One can compute the conformal range in the BCK model for $L_{\alpha,t}^\pm$ of Lemma \ref{lem:preCR} with $t\geq0,$ $\alpha\in (0,\pi/2]$ as follows: As we deal with projections of non-degenerate $h$-tubes, we already know that the results will be ($h$-)ellipses in the BCK model.
+As $A=L_{\alpha,t}^\pm$ is unitarily conjugate not only to $(A^{-1})^*$ but to $-A$ or $-A^*$, we see that the ellipses will be symmetric to the $x_{\mathrm{BCK}}$ and $z_{\mathrm{BCK}}$ axes, thus they will be aligned along those axes.
 Now, it is easy to obtain the norms

 and the norms of the Cayley transforms,